carta/test-automation-assessment/README.md

 ### Instructions
 - Go to https://www.carta.com using your preferred language and IDE.
-- Navigate to Products > Venture Capitalists > SPVs.
+- Navigate to Products > For Fund Management > SPVs.
-- Change the view to Institutional SPVs.
+- Navigate to View pricing & plans.
 - Make sure the page loads

 #### Optional